zack-test-org/git-xargs/release-notes-drafter/README.md

 - Scan the PR diff for the list of modules that have been touched in the changeset.
 - Extract a link to the PR.
-- Scan for a release in draft stage on the repo.
+- Get the latest release for the repo and check if it is in draft stage.
-- If there is a draft, read in the current state as a struct.
-If not, create a new object.
+- If there is a draft, read in the current notes.
+If not, create a new note based on the template.
-- Update the draft with the information.
+- Update the draft with the information by looking for specific markers.
 - Upsert the draft to github.

 Note that this handler requires synchronization to avoid concurrency issues in updating the draft.
 We use dynamodb for